ashwinath/financials/README.md

 - [x] Automatic detection of investment amount
 - [x] Financial Independence Quotient
 - [x] Mortgage
+- [x] Telegram bot to record expenses ([separate binary](https://github.com/ashwinath/money-tracker-telegram)) + scrape endpoint

 ## Installing

 Helm is the preferred way to install this.
 First, get an API key here: https://www.alphavantage.co/support/#api-key

+We are also using the telegram bot to record all our expenses, see more [here](https://github.com/ashwinath/money-tracker-telegram).

 Then deploy using this command, see `charts/financials/values.yaml` for the defaults.